yashwp/event-calendar/README.md

 Future Enchancements

 - Editing of event can be done.
+- Routing can be implemented between the 2 views.
 - Responsive implementation can done.
 - Recuring event functionalities can be added.
 - Use of ngRx/stores for storing events locally can be done.